Dynamic beats fixed: On phase-based algorithms for file migration: Abstract

 \section{Abstract}

-In this paper, we construct a deterministic 4-competitive algorithm for the online file migration problem, beating the currently best 20-year old, 4.086-competitive \MTLM algorithm by Bartal et~al.~(SODA 1997).
+We construct a deterministic 4-competitive algorithm for the online file migration problem, beating the currently best 20-year-old, 4.086-competitive \MTLM algorithm by Bartal et~al.~(SODA 1997).
 Like \MTLM, our algorithm also operates in phases, but it adapts their lengths dynamically depending on the geometry of requests seen so far.
 The improvement was obtained by carefully analyzing a linear model (factor-revealing LP) of a single phase of the algorithm.
-We also show that if an online algorithm operates in phases of fixed length and the adversary is able to modify the graph between phases, no algorithm can beat the competitive ratio of 4.086.
+We also show that if an online algorithm operates in phases of fixed length and the adversary is able to modify the graph between phases, then the competitive ratio is at least~4.086.